Skip to main content

 6

-if credentials and target.credential_id:
+if target.credential_id and credentials:

 cred = credentials[target.credential_id]